openblockchains/austrian-blockchain-whitepapers/README.md

-# Austrian Blockchain Whitepapers
+# Austrian Blockchain Token Whitepapers

-The art of the steal / deal - Made in Austria - Collection of white paper on the blockchain
+The art of the steal / deal - Made in Austria - Collection of token white papers on the blockchain

 ## Hero / Herocoin (PLAY)